oryanhach/simple-card/README.md

 ## Overview

-This project is a Simple Card made while following Gary Simon's course on scrimba: 'Figma to code'.
+This project is a Simple Card made while following Gary Simon's course on scrimba: *'Figma to code'.*
+<br><br>

-Things I have lernt from working on this project:
+Things I have lernt from working on this project: <br>

-Basic ways of working with a Figma file.
+Basic ways of working with a Figma file. <br>
 Deploying to Netlify.